siddhesh2263/k3-cluster-setup/readme.md

 <br>

 ## Part 3 - Deploying applications: Building, pushing, and managing Docker images with kubectl

+This section focuses on turning our development work into running applications within the cluster.
+We'll build Docker images, push them to a container registry, and create deployment YAML files to define how these images run in K3s.
+Finally, we'll use `kubectl` to apply these configurations and manage our applications directly in the cluster.

 ### Build the Docker image, and push to container registry: